 What living person do you most despise?

 That everything is unfolding the way it’s supposed to.

 What do you most value in your friends?

 Who are your favorite writers?

-Oh wow.
-A short list: James Baldwin, Toni Morrison, Gabriel García Márquez, Katherine Mansfield, and James Joyce.
+Oh, wow.
+A short list: Toni Morrison, Gabriel García Márquez, Katherine Mansfield, James Joyce, and Virginia Woolf.